Penalized maximum likelihood estimation and effective dimension: Examples

-\Chapter{Some results for empirical processes} This chapter presents some general results of the theory of empirical processes.
-We assume some exponential moment conditions on the increments of the process which allow to apply the well developed chaining arguments in Orlicz spaces; see e.g. \cite{VW1996}, Chapter~2.2.
-We, however, follow the more recent approach inspired by the notions of generic chaining and majorizing measures due to M. Talagrand; see e.g. \cite{Ta1996,Ta2001,Ta2005}.
-The results are close to that of \cite{Be2006}.
-We state the results in a slightly different form and present an independent and self-contained proof.
+\Chapter{Deviation bounds for random processes} This chapter presents some general results of the theory of empirical processes.
+We assume some exponential moment conditions on the increments of the process which allow to apply the well developed chaining arguments in Orlicz spaces; see e.g. \cite{VW1996}, Chapter~2.2. \ifbook{}{ We, however, follow the more recent approach inspired by the notions of generic chaining and majorizing measures due to M. Talagrand; The chaining arguments are replaced by the \emph{pilling} device; see e.g. \cite{Ta1996,Ta2001,Ta2005}.
+The results are close to that of \cite{Be2006}. } We state the results in a slightly different form and present an independent and self-contained proof.

 The first result states a bound for local fluctuations of the process \( \UP(\ups) \) given on a metric space \( \Ups \).
 Then this result will be used for bounding the maximum of the negatively drifted process \( \UP(\ups,\upss) \eqdef \UP(\ups) - \UP(\upss) \) over a vicinity \( \Upss(\rups) \) of the central point \( \upss \).
 The behavior of \( \UP(\ups) \) outside of the local central set \( \Upss(\rups) \) is described using the \emph{upper function} method.
 Namely, we construct a deterministic function \( f(\rr,\rups) \) ensuring that with probability at least \( 1 - \ex^{-\xx} \) it holds on a dominating set of probability at least \( 1 - \ex^{-\xx} \) that \( \UP(\ups,\upss) - f\bigl( \dist(\ups,\upss),\rups \bigr) < 0 \) for all \( \ups \not\in \Upss(\rups) \).